s-a-c/dotfiles/dot-config/zsh/docs/250-next-steps/010-next-steps-implementation-plan.md

 Stale guard repair (2025-10-08): If a previous shell exported `__ZF_PROMPT_INIT_DONE=1` but `STARSHIP_SHELL` does not equal `starship` (e.g. inherited `bash`), the unified file now clears the stale guard, re-runs initialization, and normalizes `STARSHIP_SHELL`.
 Validated by `test_starship_stale_guard_repair.zsh`.

-Function definition order: `starship_init_safe` and `zf::prompt_init` are now declared BEFORE any early-return gating (disable / guard / binary missing) so that sourcing `520-prompt-starship.zsh` in isolation always provides a callable `zf::prompt_init` (see test Case F for verification).
+Function definition order: `zf::starship_init_safe` and `zf::prompt_init` are now declared BEFORE any early-return gating (disable / guard / binary missing) so that sourcing `520-prompt-starship.zsh` in isolation always provides a callable `zf::prompt_init` (see test Case F for verification).

 Wrapper removal: The former `starship-init-wrapper.zsh` shim has been fully removed.
 All initialization flows now source only the unified `520-prompt-starship.zsh`; suppression mode (`ZSH_STARSHIP_SUPPRESS_AUTOINIT=1`) is available directly for tests or controlled manual init scenarios.